jncraton/languagemodels/readme.md

 ### Performance

+The models used by this package are 1000x smaller than the largest models in use today.
+They are useful as learning tools, but if you are expecting ChatGPT or similar performance, you will be very disappointed.

 The base model should work on any system with 512MB of memory, but this memory limit can be increased.
-Setting this value high will require more memory and generate results more slowly, but the results should be superior.
+Setting this value higher will require more memory and generate results more slowly, but the results should be superior.
 Here's an example:

 ```python
 >>> import languagemodels as lm